New Zealand cricket team in South Africa in 1953–54: Tour party

 The manager was the former Test batsman Jack Kerr.
 The four players who had not yet played Test cricket – Beck, Bell, Ian Leggat and Overton – all played their first Tests on the tour.
+Beck, who was aged 19, had not played a first-class match before the start of the tour.
+He was selected for the tour "on the basis of his schoolboy form and his raw promise" and made his first-class debut in the second match of the tour.
+His Test debut came in the second Test after he had played only five first-class matches.

 Tour itinerary

 The tour took place between October 1953 and March 1954, with the New Zealanders in South Africa until mid-February.
-Three first-class matches were played in Australia during March on the return leg of the tour, and the touring team played a match against a New Zealand XI on their return to their home country.
 The team left New Zealand on the Arawa on 1 October, arriving in Cape Town on 28 October after visiting Port Melbourne and Fremantle in Australia.

 A total of 17 matches were played in South Africa during the tour, 16 of which were first-class.
 Seven matches were played before the first Test match, including one in Rhodesia.
 A single match took place between the first and second Tests and three further first-class matches were played between the third and fourth Tests; Rabone was injured during the final first-class match against Border, immediately before the fourth Test was played.

+Three first-class matches were played in Australia during March on the return leg of the tour, and the touring team played a match against a New Zealand XI on their return to their home country.

 Test series

 All of the Test matches during the tour were four-day matches and used 8-ball overs.
-South Africa won four of the matches, although the New Zealanders were in strong positions in two of these matches.
+South Africa won four of the five Test matches, although the New Zealanders were in strong positions in two of these matches.
 The third Test was a draw.